jamesjosephreynolds/VehTracking/README.md

 2. threshold - the amount of accumulated heat necessary to positively identify a region as a vehicle

-The video below shows how my heat mapping algorithm performs on the project video, with `threshold = 0`.
+The [heatmap_video_out.mp4 video](output_images/heatmap_video_out.mp4) below shows how my heat mapping algorithm performs on the project video, with `threshold = 0`.
 It's clear that there a few false positives but that, in general, the performance is good.
 A final `threshold = 30` was used for the final solution.

 [![Whoops, there should be a picture here!](https://img.youtube.com/vi/AdDrUNGaqvE/0.jpg)](https://youtu.be/AdDrUNGaqvE)